 Other hotels in Ottawa *

-Source: own research on site.
-We thank the Chateau Laurier Hotel in Ottawa for the kind invitation.
+Source Chateau Laurier Ottawa Restaurant: Research on site.
+We would like to thank the Hotel Chateau Laurier in Ottawa for the invitation.
+However, our opinion remains our own.